samtron1412/docs/soc/edu/learning.md

 # Tips and Tricks

+## Interleaving

+- Building flexibility and creativity
+- Working with problems of different types, different types of approaches, concepts, procedures.
+- Expertise in different fields

 ## How to plan and make to-do lists

 - Making daily to-do list every evening before going to bed